AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/video.md

       Note the `,1` at the end of the caption path.
 Immediately following the VTT filename extension in the path, you can optionally enable (turn on) or disable (turn off) the closed caption button on the video player bar by setting to `,1` or `,0`, respectively.

 ## Add chapter markers to video {#adding-chapter-markers-to-video}

->[!IMPORTANT]
->
->This topic is no longer actively maintained.
-It is provided as-is for legacy users of Dynamic Media.
-Adobe recommends that you [enable multi-subtitle and multi-audio track capability](#enable-dash) on your Dynamic Media account.
-Doing so lets you take advantage of the latest Dynamic Media backend architecture and a simplified workflow for adding captions, subtitles, and audio tracks to your videos.

 You can make your long form videos easier to watch and navigate by adding chapter markers to single videos or to Adaptive Video Sets.
 When a user plays the video, they can select the chapter markers on the video timeline (also known as the video scrubber).
 They can easily navigate to their point of interest, or immediately jump to new content, training, and demonstrations.